Geometric Methods in Inverse Problems for Partial Differential Equations

 Introduction

 Inverse problems are a research field at the intersection of pure and applied mathematics.
 The goal in inverse problems is to recover information from indirect, incomplete, or noisy observations.
 The problems arise in medical and seismic imaging where measurements made on the exterior of a body are used to deduce the properties of the inaccessible interior.
-We use mathematical methods ranging from microlocal analysis of partial differential equations and metric geometry to stochastics and computational methods to solve these problems.

 Project Focus

-The focus of the project is on the inverse problems for non-linear partial differential equations.
+The focus of the project is the inverse problems for non-linear partial differential equations.
 We attack these problems using a recent method that we developed originally for the geometric wave equation.
 This method uses the non-linear interaction of waves as a beneficial tool.

 Achievements